Ace091010/Ace091010/README.md

 POOKIES: MAVERICK AND LUNA TEHEHEHE (and some1 else :3)

+My favorite person ever is Danini because hes unique and special and i love him :3

 quotes I like:
 "The devil doesn't come as a man with red horns, he comes as everything you ever wished for."
 "hell is empty, all the devils are here"